Sytronik/pyin-rs/README.md

 [![Docs.rs](https://docs.rs/pyin/badge.svg)](https://docs.rs/pyin)
 [![Crates.io Downloads](https://img.shields.io/crates/d/pyin.svg)](https://crates.io/crates/pyin)

-This crate provides a pitch estimate for each frame of the audio signal and a probability the frame is voiced region.
+This crate provides a pitch estimate for each frame of the audio signal and a probability that the frame is a voiced region.

 The implementation is based on [librosa](https://librosa.org/doc/0.9.1/_modules/librosa/core/pitch.html#pyin).
 For easy translation from Python + Numpy to Rust, the implementation is written on top of [ndarray](https://crates.io/crates/ndarray) crate.

 ## Build & Run

-You can use this both as a executable binary and as a library (C shared library and Rust library).
+You can use this both as an executable binary and as a library (C shared library and Rust library).

 ### As an executable binary